jeremyfix/deeplearning-lectures/Webpage/00-keras-mnist.md

 ### Basics

-Let us change the network to build a 2 hidden layers perceptron.
+Let us change the network to build a 2 hidden layers feedforward network.
 This is simply about adding dense layers with appropriate activations in between the input and the output layer.
 Basically, the only thing you need to change compared to the linear model is when you build up the model.
 A